Hack, did you say hack?

 With my leftover bias tape, I made two loops.
 I folded them over and fixed them under each of the armholes.

 For the belt, I wanted something wide.
 So I cut a large strip of fabric (14 cm width x 1,2 meters in length) with pointed ends.
-I then assembled it face to face and turned it inside out.

 Our new boxes have just arrived and are ready to be used for your orders!
 They were designed as beautiful objects that we hope you will enjoy when receiving your future orders.